mindplace/stack-for-yourself/docs/working_as_a_developer.md

 <hr>

 # Contribute to open source

 Open source contributions are basically when people share code they've written with others, who can use that code for free (although [licensing has an effect on what you can do with open source code](https://en.wikipedia.org/wiki/Comparison_of_free_and_open-source_software_licenses)).
 This project is open source, for example.
 It's what makes it possible for you to take a copy of this project, make some changes, and request that those changes be merged into the main project branch.

 [Opensource.guide](https://opensource.guide/) is a great series of guides to helping you get started with open source, whether as a creator or a contributor.

-Open source contributions tend to take the form of contributing your work to projects that are already available, but you can also write code for other people to use, for example making a [Ruby gem]({% post_url 2016-07-01-ruby-gems %}).
+Open source contributions tend to take the form of contributing your work to projects that are already available, but you can also write code for other people to use, for example making Ruby gems.

-Girl Develop It put together a great presentation on the topic, [get the PDF here]({{ site.baseurl }}/static/girl-develop-it-oss.pdf).
+Girl Develop It put together a great presentation on the topic, [get the PDF here](../assets/girl-develop-it-oss.pdf).

-An essential element of open source contributions is [a grasp of git and Github]({% post_url 2016-05-01-github %}).
+An essential element of open source contributions is [a grasp of git and Github](./git_and_github.md).

 ### Find projects to contribute to